mamamia5x/Dungeon/README.md

 - [ ] Colored UI and stuff
 - [ ] Game handler
   - [ ] Not sure if it should be index.js or somewhere else

+#### Quick .lvl doc
+First line is width, second is height
+third is the spacing of each box (usually should be 3)
+The rest is just points, with it being in the format `X,Y,~`, with ~ being any character.
+It is important to have a point with the value "X", because that is the players starting point for the level.
+Anything that has the value "E" are exits.
+These are important, because they'll link the player to the next level.
+To link them, after E, put `->` and the next level name.
+Anything else, the player will not walk into.
+All lines that start with # are comments.